courros/hnco/README.md

 - Provide a collection of standard functions
 - Provide a collection of standard algorithms
 - Favor reproducible research
-- Provide an implementation of the author's algorithms (BM-PBIL, HEA)

 Use cases: